-Our 2-piece suits start at $950, tuxedos at $1050, trousers at $250, sport coats at $750.
+Custom 2-piece suits start at $950, tuxedos at $1050, trousers at $250, sport coats at $750 and shirts at $150.
 Pricing is determined by fabric collection and all design options and alterations are included.

 New clients should plan on a timeline of 8 weeks from the first appointment to final pickup.
 The initial appointment takes 1 hour and the second fitting 15-20 minutes.
 New clients needing a garment sooner may incur a rush fee -- plan ahead!